allegroai/clearml-docs/docs/clearml_agent/clearml_agent_ref.md

 ## execute

-Build and execute an experiment without a queue.
+Use the `execute` command to have an agent execute specific tasks directly without listening to a queue.

 ```bash
 clearml-agent execute [-h] --id TASK_ID [--log-file LOG_FILE] [--disable-monitoring]